sdelgadoc/admingpt/README.md

-# AdminGPT: Your AI-Powered Administrative Assistant, powered by OpenAI's Assistant Framework  🚀
+# AdminGPT: Your AI Administrative Assistant Agent, powered by OpenAI's Assistant Framework  🚀

 AdmiGPT is an AI-powered administrative assistant, harnessing the power of OpenAI's Assistant framework to seamlessly integrate with your email and calendar.
 Similar to Microsoft's Copilot, only better, it's designed to be your ultimate productivity partner, AdmiGPT offers an array of advanced features, making your administrative tasks simpler, faster, and more efficient.